 Physical Product Observations

-To get a better understand of the product itself, let’s consider some consumer observations.
+To get a better understanding of the product itself, let’s consider some consumer observations.

 Foremost, the shampoo is described as thick (often compared to honey), which makes it difficult to lather.
 It also has a light scent (hints of mint and citrus) that lingers on the hair and scalp even after rinsing.